 This iconic album from Deadmau5 is 10 years old this year.
 We take a look at some little-known facts around the release.

-1. Random Album Title is 10 years old this year, although it is Joel’s 3rd full-length, it was his major label debut, with “Faxing Berling” serving as his first official single.
+1. Random Album Title is 10 years old this year, although it is Joel’s 3rd full-length, it was his major-label debut, with “Faxing Berling” serving as his first official single.

-2. Opening track, “Sometimes Things Get, Whatever” has a hidden easter egg, with a not-so-subtle scatological joke.
+2. The opening track, “Sometimes Things Get, Whatever” has a hidden easter egg, with a not-so-subtle scatological joke.
 Around the sic minute mark the repeated phrase "some times things get complicated" begins to warp and break, during the confusion Joel sneaks in a not-so-subtle scatological joke.
 At 7:00 the phrase is replaced with "some times things get constipated".
 It's a fitting tribute to Joel's frequent use of memes and gamer humour.

 3. “Slip” is named after its recurring hook which ‘slips’ in and out of time over the course of the track.

 4. “Arguru” was named after Juan Antonio Arguelles Rius, a software developer and musician whose nickname was “Arguru.”
 Juan was a prolific music software programmer and created, among others, NoiseTrekker, Directwave, Deckadance and FL Studio 7.
 He tragically died in a car accident in 2007, a year before Random Album Title was released.
 "Arguru", a collaboration with Chris Lake, served as a tribute to the late genius.

 5. “Brazil (2nd Edit)” has been sampled numerous times by everyone from Kylie Minogue to Taio Cruz.